drata/aws-cloudformation-drata-setup/README.md

 ## Disclaimer

 AWS CloudFormation StackSets isn't able to create resources under the management account.
-If you wish to create the `DrataAutopilotRole` in the management account go to this [repo](https://github.com/drata/terraform-aws-drata-autopilot-role).
+If you wish to create the `DrataAutopilotRole` in the management account you can use this [repo](https://github.com/drata/terraform-aws-drata-autopilot-role) or create it manually following our [help documentation](https://help.drata.com/en/articles/5048935-aws-connection-details#h_caf5c48b5d).

 <!-- BEGIN_TF_DOCS -->
 ## Requirements